markreha/cloudservices/README.md

  - GET at /get: will return IoT Weather data for a specified Device ID, From Date, and End Date
  - POST at /save: will save IoT Weather data from the a specified WeatherSensorModel

-The JavaDoc for the entire application can be found [here](http://htmlpreview.github.com/?https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/javadoc/overview-summary.html)
+The REST API's are published using the Swagger API [here](https://markreha.github.io/cloudworkshop/sdk/docs/swagger/site/index.html) and [here](https://markreha.github.io/cloudworkshop/sdk/docs/swagger/index.html).

 Building
 --------